microsoft/xunit-performance/README.md

 ## Authoring benchmarks

 1. Create a new class library project
-2. Add a reference to the "xUnit" NuGet package
-3. Add a reference to the latest [xunit.performance.api.dll](https://dotnet.myget.org/feed/dotnet-core/package/nuget/xunit.performance.api)
+2. Add a reference to the latest [xunit.performance.api.dll](https://dotnet.myget.org/feed/dotnet-core/package/nuget/xunit.performance.api)
-4. Add a reference to the latest [Microsoft.Diagnostics.Tracing.TraceEvent](https://dotnet.myget.org/feed/dotnet-core/package/nuget/Microsoft.Diagnostics.Tracing.TraceEvent)
+3. Add a reference to the latest [Microsoft.Diagnostics.Tracing.TraceEvent](https://dotnet.myget.org/feed/dotnet-core/package/nuget/Microsoft.Diagnostics.Tracing.TraceEvent)
     (It deploys native libraries needed to merge the \*.etl files)
-5. Tag your test methods with [Benchmark] instead of [Fact]
+4. Tag your test methods with [Benchmark] instead of [Fact]
-6. Make sure that each [Benchmark]-annotated test contains a loop of this form:
+5. Make sure that each [Benchmark]-annotated test contains a loop of this form:

 ```csharp
 [Benchmark]